EugenMayer/docker-image-unison/README.md

  - `APP_VOLUME` specifies the directory created in the container to store the synced files, `/data` by default
  - `OWNER_UID` specifies **the ID of the user** on which the unison process run and the owner of the synced files.
- - `MAX_INOTIFY_WATCHES` increases the limit of inotify watches if you need to sync folders with lots of files.
+ - `MAX_INOTIFY_WATCHES` increases the limit of inotify watches if you need to sync folders with lots of files (container need to be run on privileged mode to adjust this setting)

 ## Credits
 - Big thanks at [mickaelperrin](https://github.com/mickaelperrin) for putting hard work into getting this production ready